 I never thought it would come to this.

 But today was different.
-Although I still announced my arrival with my usual, “Anne, I’m here!!” and you called out cheerfully, “Come on in, Beth!” we both knew that nothing about this day was normal.
-Although I tried my best to force a smile, my eyes were a dead giveaway.
-And you…you were trying to be your cheerful-self but the long pauses between your words made it obvious you were struggling.
+Although I still announced my arrival with my usual, “Anne, I’m here!” and you called out cheerfully, “Come on in, Beth!” we both knew that this day was nothing but normal.
+I tried my best to force a smile but my eyes were a dead giveaway.
+And you…while you were trying to be your cheerful self, the long pauses between your words made it obvious you were struggling.

 When I left your home today, I felt like going back and begging you to please don’t let me go.
-Closing the door was like shutting something so precious out of my life forever.
-I wanted to give you another hug; I wanted you to say that you would see me again next week–but you didn’t.
-Instead, you waved your hand at me and said, “till we meet again.”
+Closing the door behind me was like shutting something so precious out of my life forever.
+I wanted to run to your bedside and give you another hug; I wanted you to say that you would see me again next week–but you didn’t.
+Instead, you waved your hand at me and said, “Till we meet again.”

-Thank you, Anne.
 I am grateful for having had you in my life, no matter how short our time together.
-I am happy for the opportunity to share the last few months of your life with you.
-Thank you for all the times we giggled like teenagers; for the times you were stern with me; and mostly, thank you for the tenderness and patience in your voice as you tried to, in your own words, “woman me up.”
+I am deeply honoured to have shared the final months of your life with you.
+Thank you for all the times we giggled like teenagers; for the times you were stern with me; thank you for the tenderness and patience in your voice as you tried to, in your own words, “woman me up.”